jifnindaniel-del/IGCSE-grade-threshold-CALC/README.md

 4. Save.
 GitHub will publish the site at `https://<your-username>.github.io/<your-repo>/`.

 No `package.json`, build process, API keys, or backend are needed — it's a static HTML file.

+### Search indexing

+`robots.txt` and `sitemap.xml` are included so search engines can find and index the page, and `index.html` has SEO meta tags (description, keywords, Open Graph, Twitter card) plus JSON-LD structured data. **Before publishing, open `index.html`, `robots.txt`, and `sitemap.xml` and replace every `https://yourusername.github.io/igcse-analyzer/` placeholder with your actual GitHub Pages URL.**

 ## Data and threshold disclaimer